 chapter four

-4 Message Integrity and Authentication
+4 Message integrity and authentication

 This chapter covers

-• Guaranteeing data integrity using the Secure Hash Algorithm (SHA)
+• Guaranteeing data integrity using the Secure Hash Algorithm

 • Ensuring data integrity using an HMAC